huaweicloud/terraform-provider-huaweicloud/docs/resources/cdn_domain.md

 * `error_code_redirect_rules` - (Optional, List) Specifies the custom error pages.
   The [error_code_redirect_rules](#error_code_redirect_rules_object) structure is documented below.

+* `hsts` - (Optional, List) Specifies the HSTS settings.
+HSTS forces clients (such as browsers) to use HTTPS to access your server, improving access security.
+The [hsts](#hsts_object) structure is documented below.

+  -> This field can only be used when the HTTPS certificate is enabled.

 <a name="https_settings_object"></a>
 The `https_settings` block support: